 Ansar Shaikh also quoted in an interview that –

-“He is forever grateful to Rahul Pandve, his 30 years old teacher and mentor who guided him on the path of success in the UPSE exam.”
+“He is forever grateful to Rahul Pandve, his 30-year-old teacher and mentor who guided him on the path of success in the UPSE exam.”

-Rahul Pandve also gave UPSC in the same year as Ansar and he also passed the exam securing the rank of AIR 200.
+Rahul Pandve also took UPSC in the same year as Ansar and he also passed the exam securing the rank of AIR 200.

 Education has never been a watchword in my family.
 My father, a rickshaw driver, has three wives.